 Training opportunities for the next generation of food and farming leaders in agroecology

 Agroecology, Farming and Food Pathways (AFFP) – for California residents

 – an engaging training and certificate program in Urban & Rural Agroecological Food Systems and Microenterprise (prioritizing enrollment for socially disadvantaged US residents)

 MESA’s Agroecology, Farming & Food Pathways (AFFP) offers two consecutive, participatory online courses to explore a career in agriculture.
-Enrollees located near MESA’s three California partner sites enroll in course curriculum and attend weekly, two-hour classes.
-Earn a Certificate in Applied Agroecology upon completion of the coursework.
+Enrollees located near MESA’s three California partner sites enroll in course curriculum and attend weekly, two-hour Zoom classes.
 Students also participate in hands-on farm workshops and site visits.
-MESA’s main partners and CA regions are:

 - The Center for Food, Faith and Justice (Berkeley, and East Bay farms)

 - Mission Resource Conservation District and Edge of Urban Farm (Fallbrook/Vista)